chinmayks/AirbnbPricePrediction/README.md

     splitDataset.py
     createExpandedFeatureSets.py

 2) Creation and Extraction of Features:
-.
+Main Features

   Property type
   Room type
   Overall rating scores
   Proximity to Times Square (the assumed centre of the city) - proximityToTimesSquare.py Sentiment analysis of listing descriptions and listing reviews- sentimentAnalysis.py

 3) Models Used